Engineers Australia: Sustainability

 Engineers Australia believes that sustainable development is development that meets the needs of the present without compromising the ability of future generations to meet their own needs.

 Complaints - professional conduct

 Engineers Australia has a detailed and regulated process for handling complaints against members and office bearers.
 Complaints against members of Engineers Australia are handled in accordance with Division 4 of the General Regulations 2016.
 If the person is not a member, then Engineers Australia has no authority to commence an investigation or take any action regarding the person's professional conduct.
 Engineers Australia is also not able to offer legal advice in relation to contractual or common law disputes or criminal matters and the complaints process will not result in financial restitution or compensation.

 Position statements

 One of Engineers Australia's core activities is to make its position known on policies, inquiries and other government initiative.
 Engineers Australia draws upon the intellectual capital of the membership of Engineers Australia when drafting position statements and developing submissions.

+In 2023, the Engineers Australia Transport Australia Society recommended to make cycling safer, and made a recommendation to increase funding for cycling in Australia by at least 5 times.